 Many schools like for their instructors to volunteer in the community.
 This improves the school’s reputation, generates goodwill with the locals, and can even make the school less intimidating and more accessible to potential students.
 (It also gives schools some good PR to leverage if they need to compromise with city government.)
 Plus, it’s just a good thing to do.

 Community service looks different for different disciplines.
 Business profs might hold free seminars where they advise business owners in the area or run business incubators that help start new businesses.
 History profs might work as guides at museums or provide seasonal tours focused on local history.
-And some professors volunteer doing things very different from the discipline they teach.
+And some professors volunteer doing things very different from the discipline they teach, such as a political science professor who worked as a volunteer firefighter.
 Regardless, the goal is to be visibly involved in the community.

 The image of professors divorced from reality and coddled to death by privilege just doesn’t match up with reality for that majority.
-Most professors spend significantly more than 40 hours per week working, and even if they’re not teaching in the summer (which some choose to do), they’re revising courses or meeting professional development and publishing demands they couldn’t meet during the school year.
+Most professors spend significantly more than 40 hours per week working, and even if they’re not teaching in the summer (which many do), they’re revising courses or meeting professional development and publishing demands they couldn’t meet during the school year.

 All that being said, there are a lot of perks to being a college professor, which maybe some day I’ll get around to writing about.
 In spite of the stress and immense workload, many faculty still report high levels of satisfaction with their jobs.
 However, if you’re considering teaching college, it’s important to understand the demands of the job.